Richrolls/car-dealership/README.md

 ## Design

+The AutomobileVO, Technician and Appointment models together form the 'Service' Bounded Context.

+The AutomobileVO, SalesPerson, PotentialCustomer, and SaleRecord models together form the 'Sales' Bounded Context.

 ## Service microservice

 We have the Technician, Appointment, and AutomobileVO models.
 The Technician is a simple model, and Appointment is a model that uses Technician as a Foreign Key. the Technician and Appointment models are used to make my forms and list pages.